publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schIII/ptG/m__us_usc_t42_s288–1.md

 [Pub.
 L. 103–43, title XVI, § 1611(b)][/us/pl/103/43/s1611/b], June 10, 1993, [107 Stat.
 182][/us/stat/107/182], provided that:

-> “The amendment made by subsection (a) \[amending this section\] does not apply to any agreement entered into under section 487A of the Public Health Service Act \[this section\] before the date of the enactment of this Act \[June 10, 1993\].
+> “The amendment made by subsection (a) \[amending this section\] does not apply to any agreement entered into under section 487A of the Public Health Service Act \[[42 U.S.C.
+288–1][/us/usc/t42/s288–1]\] before the date of the enactment of this Act \[June 10, 1993\].
 Each such agreement continues to be subject to the terms of the agreement in effect on the day before such date.”

 ----------